RootCellar/AcaScore/README.md

 # AcaScore
-Creating a score-sorter for Academic Decathlon, making it easier on just about everyone.
+Creating a score-sorter for Academic Decathlon, making it easier for just about everyone.